EbrahimAminiSharifi/GoodProblems/README.md

 # GoodProblems
 Some Problem for solving to avoid from dementia

-Remove Duplicate Element in Array using Temporary Array
+1- Remove Duplicate Element in Array using Temporary Array 2- simple search in Array java